Jiacheng-WU/naive_paxos/README.txt

         - How to Know when a command is chosen and when the command could be executed.
             - Additional INFORM message and timeout mechanism to ensure correctness and efficiency.
             - When the Learner received majority accepted message on the latest proposal number
-            - Then this Learner knows this PAXOS instance achieved consensus, it just send INFORM message
+            - Then this Learner knows this PAXOS instance achieved consensus, it just sends INFORM message
-            - When other learner received the INFORM, it also know we achieved consensus
+            - When other learner received the INFORM, it also knew we achieved consensus
             - Next, they just put the value (commands) into a min heap of server (less sequence is in the front)
             - Each server also maintain the current executed SEQ, and to find if there is next SEQ to execute
-            - One command can be executed (and therefore repond to clients) only if the previous SEQ all executed
+            - One command can be executed (and therefore respond to clients) only if the previous SEQ all executed
-            - Say even SEQ 5 is acheived consensus, it still need to wait SEQ 1,2,3,4 to achieve consensus and execute.
+            - Say even SEQ 5 is achieved consensus, it still needs to wait SEQ 1,2,3,4 to achieve consensus and execute.
-            - We just use a min-heap to maintain accepted but cannot executed values and also deduplicated
+            - We just use a min-heap to maintain accepted but cannot execute values and also deduplicated
             - Then once a new value is put into the heap, we just detect whether the front SEQ is executed SEQ + 1
             - If no, we just ignore.
-Otherwise, we could executed the front SEQ, remove it, update executed SEQ and detect recursively
+Otherwise, we could execute the front SEQ, remove it, update executed SEQ and detect recursively
     * Concise Structure
         - Only use 10 * sizeof(std::uint32_t) for each message, which is short and faster
             - Use enum MessageType and enum OperationType to distinguish